Minority-Africa/front-end-dev-assessment/README.instructions.md

 ![height:600px](https://team.africacodefoundry.org/wp-content/uploads/2022/04/cover-pic.jpeg)

 ## Problem Statement
+Git and Github are very important in the development workflow, Many projects are usually shipped lately due to limited understanding of the technologies
-For the past cohorts, many candidates have been struggling with some tools that we use at ACA, like Git & Github.
-With the latter being at the heart of our workflow, It becomes hard to ship code in a timely manner.
+.
+With the latter being at the heart of our workflow, It is crucial that this becomes your 6th sense as a Developer at Minority Africa.

 ## Problem
 Delays in shipping code due to insufficient knowledge on Git & Github

 ## Solution
-Git & Github a fundamental skills to your progress here at ACA.
-With you possessing this knowledge, together as a team, we will be able to achieve our vision of "shipping code".
+Git & Github a fundamental skills to your progress here at Minority Africa.
+With you possessing this knowledge, together as a team, we will be able to ship code.

 ## Instructions

 **!!Important- Hint Keep a log of all your git commands during project development**

-**First fork the repo [https://github.com/africacodeacademy/aca-erp2022-2-Quiz](https://github.com/africacodeacademy/aca-erp2022-2-Quiz)**
+**First fork the repo [https://github.com/Minority-Africa/front-end-dev-assessment](https://github.com/Minority-Africa/front-end-dev-assessment)**

 You are to individually build a quiz app  with:
 - React